teaforthecat/bones/README.md

 ## So far so good
 After starting the repl
+### Swagger UI

+visit `localhost:3000`

+## UI
+### Testing the form
+After starting the repl

+1. `(bootup)` ;; starts onyx for back end
+2. `(start)` ;; starts figwheel for front end
+3. visit localhost:3000 to see the swagger api
+4. or go straight to the spa at localhost:3449
+5. login with "jerry:jerry"
+6. click "Yes" to see that the counter works
+7. click "Add who" fill in some values and click submit
+8. see the state of the form go through these phases `new -> received -> processed`.
+It will be pretty fast.
+If you don't see `proccessed` there was a problem.

+## Command Line version (for looks only)

 1. `(bootup)` ;; starts onyx for back end
 2. `(start)` ;; starts figwheel for front end